Third-Party Risk Assessment Best Practices

 1. Assemble Internal Stakeholders

-The most successful third-party risk assessment programs involve input and/or participation from stakeholders representing multiple roles with different priorities.
-Understanding these priorities can help streamline your program and ensure that key steps aren’t being missed or overlooked.
+The most successful third-party risk assessment programs involve stakeholders' input and/or participation, representing multiple roles with different priorities.
+Understanding these priorities can help streamline your program and ensure that key steps aren’t missed or overlooked.
 By assembling a cross-functional team to plan and guide your assessment program, you can help to ensure organizational adoption and long-term success.

 2. Define Your Acceptable Level of Residual Risk